sass/sass/doc-src/SASS_REFERENCE.md

     dependency "merb-haml"

+to `config/dependencies.rb`.

+To enable Sass in a Rack application, add

+    require 'sass/plugin/rack'
+    use Sass::Plugin::Rack

-to config/dependencies.rb.
+to `config.ru`.

-Sass templates in Rails don't quite function in the same way as views, because they don't contain dynamic content, and so only need to be compiled when the template file has been updated.
+Sass stylesheets don't work the same as views.
+They don't contain dynamic content, so the CSS only needs to be generated when the Sass file has been updated.
 By default, ".sass" files are placed in public/stylesheets/sass (this can be customized with the [`:template_location`](#template_location-option) option).
 Then, whenever necessary, they're compiled into corresponding CSS files in public/stylesheets.